Debiased Inference on Heterogeneous Quantile Treatment Effects with Regression Rank-Scores

+Unlike them, we do not debias a low-dimensional or coordinate-wise projection of a high-dimensional regression vector.

+Second, when the goal is to debias a single regression coefficient, our estimator is asymptotically equivalent to the one proposed by \cite{belloni2019valid}.
+However, our estimator is more flexible as it can debias arbitrarily many linear combinations of regression coefficients.

-While at least in principle the estimator by~\cite{zhao2019debiasing} can also be used to construct debiased estimates of the conditional quantile function, our approach has the following three advantages: First, we show via heuristic derivations and simulation studies that our estimator is more efficient.
-Moreover, we prove that in fixed dimensions our estimator achieves the semi-parametric efficiency bound.
-Second, we derive the limiting distribution of our estimator, whereas this is not possible using the results by~\cite{zhao2019debiasing}.
-Third, our estimator is computationally efficient as we do not need to estimate the inverse of a high-dimensional covariance matrix to debias the quantile regression coefficient vector.
-We delegate a more detailed comparison of the approaches by~\cite{belloni2019valid} and~\cite{zhao2019debiasing} and ours to Section~\ref{sec:Comparisons} of the Supplementary Materials.
+Third, in principle, the estimator by~\cite{zhao2019debiasing} can also be used to construct a debiased estimate of the conditional quantile function.
+However, our approach has the following three advantages: First, our estimator is statistically more efficient, in theory and simulation studies.
+Second, to debias the quantile regression coefficient vector we do not need to estimate the inverse of a high-dimensional covariance matrix.
+Therefore, our estimator is also computationally more efficient.
+Third, our estimator is asymptotically normal even in growing dimensions.